PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 The heavy helmet and visor were the last parts.
 These amplified his own breath and cropped his vision.
 The discomfort a reassurance; it would be a good disguise.

 The south stair was as deserted as expected, his rattling armour unheard.
-He following the spiralling stairs down to the arched tunnels below the keep.
+He followed the spiralling stairs down to the arched tunnels below the keep.

 Through the tunnels, each step brought a creeping remembrance of what he was escaping: the responsibility, the throne and the honour of his lineage.
-There it was: the shame on his shoulders.
+There it was, the shame on his shoulders.

 But then a flash of what lay ahead: the open road, a life of freedom, to hide away from chains of state.
 Instead be alive day to day; each morning living a new life.
 Each morning free again.

 So he took more steps, faster steps.
 But hurrying did not abate the remorse.
 Regret pushed against guilt to a blur.
-And a new flash of regret: not preparing a torch for this tunnel escape.
+And a new flash of regret: not preparing a torch for this tunnel escape, it was dark.
 He had packed a bundle of torches (he had packed everything useful he could think of).

 “I could stop and get the torches out...” he thought, mentally navigating through the layers of compacted equipment.
 He knew the location of everything in his backpack, each item crammed to it's smallest possible bundle.